African Teak vs Indian Teak | Which Wood is Better for You?

 Working with African Teak Wood

-African teak is easy to work with hand and power tools.
-Problems may occur due to interlocking and irregular wood grain.
+African teak is easy to work with both hand and power tools.
+However, interlocked or irregular grain may occasionally make machining more difficult.

-African Teak wood glues, stains, and finishes well.
-It holds the nail and screw well.
+African teak glues, stains, and finishes well.
+It also holds nails and screws securely.

 Working with Indian Teak Wood

-Indian teak usually glues, finishes well and It is easy to carve.
-Almost all species of teak give excellent results after finishing.
+Indian teak glues and finishes well and is easy to carve.
+Like most teak species, it produces excellent results after finishing.

 Is African Teak Waterproof?